dabblelab/15-alexa-apl-example-skill/README.md

 This is an Alexa skill template that can be used as a starting point for building, or learning how to build skills that uses the Alexa Presentation Language (APL).

-This template uses the [Alexa Skills Kit for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) version 2.0 and is designed to be used with the [Alexa Skills Kit CLI](https://developer.amazon.com/docs/smapi/ask-cli-intro.html).
+This template uses the [Alexa Skills Kit for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) version 2.0 and is designed to be used with the [Alexa Skills Kit CLI](https://developer.amazon.com/docs/smapi/ask-cli-intro.html) but it can also be used with Alexa-Hosted skills.

 ## Tutorial Video